ibroadfo/iblogfo/2016-3-25/markdown-and-ember-oh-my.md

-# Loading Markdown files in Emberjs
+# Loading Markdown files in Ember.js

 As a developer,